 Students are challenged to explore how jewellery can respond to contemporary social, ecological or scientific contexts to activate both trans-disciplinary and trans-being engagement through the materialisation of sensorial experiences (e.g., touching, feeling and smelling) embedded in body-related objects.
 There is a focus on investigating the places “in between” – bodies and environment, human bodies and co-habitants’ bodies.
 Could the closest object to the body, for example, use physical, haptic and tangible items to connect artistic and scientific research?
 What role can jewellery play in theimpact of pollutants within Antarctica’s marine ecosystems?
 Students are encouraged to journey further afield through other disciplines and institutes, to extend relations beyond the traditional, to find an independent position and to critically analyse what they find.

-The multidisciplinary team of instructors supervises the students and organises the curriculum.
-The curriculum has its roots in fundamental jewellery issues such as adorning and expression, identity, and identification, the human body, the relationship of maker-jewellery-wearer, the sign, signal, and message, mass production versus the unique art piece, craft and technology, classic techniques, new materials and natural resources, the history of trade and the emergence of monetary systems, and jewellery as art in the public sphere versus the intimate.
+The multidisciplinary team of instructors with diverse cultural and professional backgrounds supervises the students and organises the curriculum.
+The curriculum has its roots in fundamental jewellery issues such as human bodies and co-habitants’ bodies, adorning and expression, identity, and identification, the relationship of maker-jewellery-wearer-observer within a specific context, the sign, signal, and message, mass production versus the unique art piece, craft and technology, classic techniques, new materials and natural resources, the history of trade and the emergence of monetary systems, and jewellery as art in the public sphere versus the intimate.

 The focus on these topics in combination with the specific and highly personal way of making, translating and thinking is what distinguishes the jeweller.
 As an outcome of this experimental and research-based approach the course is not limited to particular materials and the student’s research may be expressed by means of various media in 2D or 3D.
 In addition, students may use performance, photography, sculpture, video and other forms of expression.